iam-tawhid/tawhid/README.md

 # tawhid
 This is Tawhid.
-Currently I am perusing BSc in Naval Architecture &amp; Offshore Engineering at Bangladesh Maritime University.
+Currently I am pursuing BSc in Naval Architecture &amp; Offshore Engineering at Bangladesh Maritime University.
 In this repository you will find my self made projects related to my subject.
-All the projects are made just for curiosity.
+All the projects are made just for curiosity and making ship design, hydrostatic calculation, conversion processs easy automated for future generation.
 Here you will find:

 # 1. NavAngleConverter